TABLE OF CONTENTS

 Summary of Key Findings

-The Circular Carbon Network spent a year gathering detailed information about the leading players in the emerging Circular Carbon Economy in a series of living online data Indexes.
+The Circular Carbon Network gathers detailed information about the leading players in the emerging Circular Carbon Economy in a series of living online data Indexes.
 We believe this is the most comprehensive collection of market data about this critically important emerging sector available anywhere.
-The purpose of this first-of-its-kind Circular Carbon Market Report is to share an analysis of our data in a way that gives more context, character, and depth to this ecosystem, increases overall societal interest and understanding, and facilitates informed action.
+The purpose of the Circular Carbon Market Report is to share an analysis of our data in a way that gives more context, character, and depth to this ecosystem, increases overall societal interest and understanding, and facilitates informed action.
 We hope you find it useful.

 Here are some of the highlights of our analysis: